-- Revelation 21:4 says that God “He will wipe every tear from their eyes.
+- Revelation 21:4 – “He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”
-There will be no evil, or anything that causes pain or harm.

-- In Revelation 21:23 John says of the new Jerusalem that “The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.”
-Heaven will be a glorious place, which is to be expected if it is the home of God.
+- In Revelation 21:23 – “The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.”
+Heaven will be a glorious place, which is to be expected if it is the presence of God.

-- In 1 Corinthians 2:9 Paul says that ““What no eye has seen, what no ear has heard, and what no human mind has conceived”—the things God has prepared for those who love him.”
+- 1 Corinthians 2:9 – “’What no eye has seen, what no ear has heard, and what no human mind has conceived’—the things God has prepared for those who love him.”
 We cannot even begin to imagine what God has prepared for us.

-- It will be a place of service.
-In the parable of the talents found in Matthew 25:14-30, the master tells the faithful servants “Well done, good and faithful servant!
+- Matthew 25:14-30 – “Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.”
 How we live here seems to impact what we will do for eternity.

-- In Matthew 22:30 tells us that “At the resurrection people will neither marry nor be given in marriage; they will be like the angels in heaven.”
+- Matthew 22:30 – “At the resurrection people will neither marry nor be given in marriage; they will be like the angels in heaven.”
 The relationships we have with people in this life are only for this life.
 While I may know and recognize my wife when we are both in heaven, we will no longer be married.

 Hell describes the final state of those who die in a state of disbelief.
 There is no indication in Scripture that there is any hope of a person passing out of hell and into heaven after they have died.
 And, in contrast, there is reason to believe that cannot happen.
 In Jesus parable of Lazarus and the rich man, in Luke 16:19-31, Abraham tells the rich man that “between us and you a great chasm has been set in place, so that those who want to go from here to you cannot, nor can anyone cross over from there to us.”
 Hell is a permanent state.
 The only way to avoid it is to repent and to accept God’s offer of salvation while in this life.